matteocardoni/Cifar10_Vision_Transformer/README.md

 These results are not competitive.
 In order to enhance accuracy
  - More data could be used for traiing
+ - The number of epochs could be increased
  - The model hyperparameters could be changed

  # Model visualization